 FREQUENTLY ASKED QUESTIONS

-Below please find answers to frequently asked questions about the VinFuture Prize, compiled from our webinar sessions as well as email correspondence with nominators.
+Below please find answers to the frequently asked questions about the VinFuture Prize, compiled from our webinar sessions as well as email correspondence with nominators.

 A. ABOUT THE VINFUTURE FOUNDATION

 The events of 2020 – particularly the ongoing pandemic – indicate that more than ever before we need to inspire and support the brightest minds across the world to focus on using science and technology to solve the toughest global challenges.

 It is with this context that the VinFuture Foundation came into being, with a mission to positively impact the everyday lives of millions of people across the world through science and technology.
 The core component of the foundation is the VinFuture Prize, which honors exceptional minds across the world, whose breakthrough scientific research and techno- logical innovations have the potential to create meaningful change at scale through improvements in people’s health, prosperity, productivity, and living conditions, as well as by promoting resilient, sustainable, and equitable growth and development.